davidmlentz/davidmlentz.github.io/monitoringLAMP.md

 Next, restart the agent so your changes take effect:
 `sudo /etc/init.d/datadog-agent restart`

-The Datadog Agent is now collecting data about your MySQL server's performance and sending it to your Datadog account.
+The Datadog Agent is now collecting data about your MySQL server's performance.

 ### Generate sample data

 You can generate some MySQL metrics with this command:

 `for i in {1..99}; do mysql -u datadog --password=<mypassword> -e "select now();"; done`

 ### View MySQL metrics in Datadog